bramkuijper/bramkuijper.github.io/index.md

 ---

 # Bram Kuijper - Evolutionary Theory
 I am a theoretical biologist working at the University of Exeter's Penryn Campus.
+I use both analytical and computational models to understand a range of evolutionary problems.

 ## Interests
 * Phenotypic plasticity and adaptation
 * Maternal and paternal effects
-* Sexual selection and conflict
+* Cooperation and conflict in the genome
-* Intragenomic conflict
 * Sex allocation
 * Information and learning
+* Sexual selection and conflict

+## Ongoing:
+* From April 16 2020 onwards: [Book reading group]({{ site.baseurl }}{% link mcelreath_boyd/index.md}) on McElreath and Boyd (2007) "Mathematical Models of Social Evolution", Chicago University Press

 ## Workshops and teaching
-* MSc module 'Approaches in Evolution and Behavioural Ecology' BIOM4018
+* MSc module 'Approaches in Evolution and Behavioural Ecology' [BIOM4018](http://biosciences.exeter.ac.uk/current/modules/description/index.php?moduleCode=BIOM4018)
-* Scientific programming in Python for postgraduate researchers
+* 3-23 Sept 2020: [Scientific programming in Python](https://exeter-data-analytics.github.io/workshops/intro-to-python.html) (for postgraduate and early career researchers)